leonorae/HereItIs/SQL_TESTING.md

    - Expected result: Venue will not be added to the table
    - Actual result: An error message is printed, and the artist is not added.
    - Status: Pass/Fail

+3. Test: Enforce Unique Name
+   - Description: Verify that the venue name is unique to prevent duplicate entries.
+   - Test steps:
+     1. Insert a venue with a specific name.
+     2. Attempt to insert another venue with the same name.
+   - Expected result: Second insert operation fails due to unique constraint violation.
+   - Actual result: Error message is printed
+   - Status: Pass/Fail

+4. Test: Handle Null Location and Description
+   - Description: Verify that a venue can be inserted without a location or description.
+   - Test steps:
+     1. Insert a venue with only the name provided.
+   - Expected result: Insert fails due missing attribute
+   - Actual result: Error message is printed
+   - Status: Pass/Fail

 ### Table: Event